Epoxider/Net-Packet-Tracing/README.md

 - pandas
 - requests
 #### Usage
 Save your API token a file called "token.json" inside this folder.
-Example contents:\
+The token.json file should look something like:\
 ```{"token": "YOUR TOKEN HERE"}```\
 \
 To run the script, simply execute the following command:\